Doing business in Japan

 Parent company abuses the limited liability nature of the KK.

 KK lacks legal substance of an independent company (typically a constant failure to hold shareholder or board meetings, or a commingling of operations or assets with the parent).

 Laws, contracts and permits

-Grounds for termination of employment, retirement and dismissal.
+Grounds for dismissal.

 Termination and redundancy